Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 Nicotinamide 1,000mg

 The most studied UV-defense compound in dermatology.
 Supports DNA repair after UV exposure.
-54% reduction in non-melanoma skin cancers in a landmark Phase 3 trial.
+30% reduction in non-melanoma skin cancers in a landmark Phase 3 NEJM trial.
+Up to 54% in high-risk patients per a 2025 JAMA Dermatology study.

 Polypodium Leucotomos 240mg